Strip mall: Classification

+Note that ICSC classifications vary slightly for Europe as well as for Asia Pacific.

 History

 The Park and Shop in Cleveland Park, Washington, D.C. opened in 1930, anchored by a Piggly Wiggly supermarket.
 It was built in an L shape with dedicated parking space for shoppers in the front, a novelty at the time.
 The center still exists as of 2020, anchored by a Target store and measuring 50400 sqft.

 Types

 Mini-mall/strip plaza

 The smaller variety is more common and often located at the intersection of major streets in residential areas; it caters to a small residential area.
 This type of strip mall or plaza is found in nearly every city or town in the United States and Canada; it is service-oriented and may contain a grocery store, hair salon, dry cleaner, laundromat, small restaurant, discount stores, variety stores, and similar stores such as a general store, toy store, pet store, jewelry store, mattress store, convenience store, thrift shop, or pawn shop.
 In the past, pharmacies were often located next to the grocery stores, but are now often free-standing or contained within the anchor tenant (e.g. Walmart, Target) or grocery store.
 Gas stations, banks, and other businesses also may have their own free-standing buildings in the parking lot of the strip center.